opendevshop/devshop/help/ARCHITECTURE.md

 During typical drupal site development, developers need access to the server via SSH.
 This may be granted via the `aegir` user by placing developers SSH public keys into `/var/aegir/.ssh/authorized_keys`.

 Be aware that _all_ sites on the server are stored under the single `aegir` user.
 Granting access to someone gives them access to all of the sites on that server.
-It is possible to use the "clients" feature of aegir to create sub-users and grant them access to only their folder in `/var/aegir/clients/` however this is difficult and outside of the scope of devshop.
+It is possible to use the "clients" feature of aegir to create sub-users and grant them access to only their folder in `/var/aegir/clients/` however this is difficult and outside of the scope of devshop, for now.

 Apache
 ------